 - What size school are you looking for?
 Some children may do better in a smaller school while others may benefit from a larger school with more options.
 How important is class size to you?

 Step 2: Determine your family logistics

 - What are you able to afford?
 Keep in mind that even public education entails costs beyond taxes, such as lunches, after-school programs, field trips, and supplemental costs for band or sports.
-Some parents believe that the early years of education are equally or more important than college and choose to invest accordingly.

 - What type of school transportation do you need?